jollytoad/ahx/actions/attr.md

 Set the value of the named attribute on all target elements.

+### `attr add <attribute-name> [...<value>]`

+Add the named attribute on all target elements if it's not already set.
+If a value is not given, then a empty value is set, which indicates a boolean true for regular HTML attributes.
+If the attr name starts with `aria-` then the literal value of `true` is set instead.

 ### `attr append <attribute-name> [...<value>]`

 (may also use `join` as an alias for `append` - to mirror the `input` action